Diab0lix/Tutorials/src/software/ros/arduino/subscriber.md

 ```
 ls /dev/tty*
 ```
-when you plug the Arduino in the Raspberry port, you can execute this previous command to see which port has been added and thus know which one is the Arduino board.
+when you plug the Arduino in the Raspberry usb port, you can execute this previous command to see which port has been added and thus know which one is the Arduino board.

 Finally, in order to send a single message to the Arduino, you can publish on a specific topic by typing on another terminal window :
 ```